SLA's Frequently Asked Camping Questions

 Remember that you are in a near wilderness location with many types of wildlife.
 Most encounters are harmless but avoid unpleasant interactions by running a clean camp.
 Do not feed wildlife.
 Do not approach wildlife.
 Report wildlife encounters to SLA staff.
 Hanging a bear bag has not been necessary in the past but do so at your discretion.
 Camping presents certain dangers and there is no guarantee of safety.

-The SLA does not have an emergency response unit or the capacity to adequately respond to rescue situations.
+The SLA does not have emergency response units or the capacity to adequately respond to rescue situations.

 In the event of an emergency contact 911.